About this course

 - patient diagnosis and management plans

-- professional portfolio of clinical experience
+- professional portfolio for your clinical practice

 - skin prick and lung function testing